DKNagar/School-demo/README.md

 # School-demo
-This demo for Git &amp; Github class
+This demo for Git &amp; Github class.